 What Are NAICS Codes?

 The classification system largely replaced the older Standard Industrial Classification (SIC) established in 1937.
 One reason for the introduction of NAICS was to accommodate new industries and economic forms of output that were not around prior to the 1980s.
-One example is illustrated below and highlights the emergence of the digital sector and the contributions made to the economy.

 Another reason for NAICS was to widen the economic picture and statistic and data gathering web to cover all of North America, especially in response to the introduction of NAFTA (North American Free Trade Agreement).